WojciechMatuszewski/programming-notes/web/react/epic-react-v2.md

   - If you apply it _outside_ a transition, the **UI will change only for a very split second, and then revert back to the initial value**.

+  - It seems to me that, **the transition caused by the change from "optimistic" -> "server" state will NOT trigger the suspense boundary, but instead will be executed in a transition**.

+    - In the exercise, we created a new ship.
+When the optimistic state switched from `optimisticShip` to `null` (because the server action finished), the code attempted to fetch the new ship.
+The parents `Suspense` component did not trigger when fetching the newly created ship.

+  - It is **critical to understand that, if the "initial value you passed to `useOptimistic` changes, the hook will return that value**.
+This is quite different to how `useState` works, as there, the initial value is "considered only once", and changes only when you re-mount the component.

+    - This **is how the roll-back mechanism is implemented**.
+If an error occurs, the initial value you passed to the hook will be different than the one you set optimistically.
+This means that the underlying value returned by the hook will change as well!

+      ```ts
+      useOptimistic("foo", () => {}); // returns foo
+      // update happened to "bar"
+      useOptimistic("foo", () => {}); // returns bar
+      // error happened
+      useOptimistic("foo", () => {}); // return foo
+      ```

 - To enhance the experience, you might want to use `useFormStatus`.

   - It is interesting that **the `form` tag now is an implicit _Context Provider_**.